-Prerequisites: PSYC 1313, Any BIOL Course.
+Prerequisites: PSYC 1313, at least 64 credit hours, and any BIOL Course.

 Cognitive Psychology is the study of the mind, how we perceive the world, remember, reason, think, and learn.
 This course will present an overview of cognitive psychology; its findings, theories, and approach.
 Topics covered will include: pattern recognition, attention, memory, imagery, concepts and categorization, and problem solving.